gaurav1999/custom-library-vapi/README.md

 }
 ```

-We call it from vala, tripling any valid input from first argument in command line
+We call it from vala, doubing any valid input from first argument in command line

 ## Running

 ```
 $ meson build
 $ ninja -C build
-$ ./build/src/triple 4
+$ ./build/src/double 4
-4 * 3 = 12
+4 * 2 = 08
 ```

 ## Info